Manage your child's health with MyChart.

 If your child has a tantrum when you say "no," try to give her choices whenever possible.
 If you must say "no" when it is important, be ready to deal with a tantrum.

 When to call your health care provider

 Call your health provider for an appointment if your child:

 - cannot clearly express feelings after age 3

 - clings to you or your partner

-Just because your child has a temper tantrum does not mean he is "bad."
-He needs your help and understanding.
+Do not tell your child she is "bad."
+Your child needs your help and understanding.